The Clear Edge

 • Who this is for: Founder-operators starting from $0 with $20K–$25K in savings, 50–60 hours weekly, and expertise to sell but no proven offer, pipeline, or team.

-• The First-Year Problem: Chasing a $100K/month fantasy in 12 months burns 3–6 months on infrastructure and misses validation, instead of building a stable $50K–$60K foundation.
+• The first-year problem: Chasing a $100K/month fantasy in 12 months burns 3–6 months on infrastructure and misses validation, instead of building a stable $50K–$60K foundation.

 • What you’ll learn: How the Signal Grid, fixed-scope offers, outbound system, first $40/hour contractor, delegation map, and staged systems sequence turn random effort into a structured $0–$60K evolution.